Exhibition model

 Ooh, Aah, Wow!
 Customer magnets for your trade show booth.

-The Glaser engineering office develops and manufactures custom exhibition exhibits.
-As eye-catchers they attract visitors' attention at your booth with a curious “Ooh”.
-The benefits of your product become clear and tangible on the demonstration model with an amazed “Aah”.
-With a final “Wow!” you, your product and your brand remain memorable.
+The Glaser engineering office develops and manufactures custom trade show exhibits.
+As eye-catchers they draw visitors' attention to your booth with a curious “Ooh”.
+The benefits of your product become clear and tangible on the demonstration model with an astonished “Aah”.
+With a final “Wow!” you, your product and your brand remain in their minds.

 Behind the scenes